 End users who get started with a Visual Inspection application start by tagging videos and photos.
-"For each image of a good situation they put a checkmark, for each image of an undesirable situation they don't," explains Damiaan Zwietering.
-"In the future, the module itself can distinguish between 'good' and 'wrong'.
-Users can set themselves when they receive a notification to go and look and which parameters AI also takes into account in its judgment, such as temperature.
+"For each image of a good situation they put a checkmark, for each image of an undesirable situation they do not," explains Damiaan Zwietering.
+"In the future, the module itself can distinguish between 'good' and 'bad'.
+Users can set themselves when they receive a notification to go and have a look and which other parameters AI takes into account in its judgment, such as temperature.
 In addition, they can indicate at what limit value they want to receive a message."
-In this way, Visual Inspection helps signal better and faster when a current camera image is reason to take action and takes repetitive inspection tasks off the hands of users.
+In this way, Visual Inspection helps to signal better and faster when a current camera image is reason to take action and takes repetitive inspection tasks off the hands of users.

 What is the current water quality in a basin?
 Damiaan Zwietering: "Water companies use Visual Inspection to constantly keep abreast of the water quality and to be able to identify trends in it.
 In doing so, AI bases its judgment not only on current camera images, but also on current and historical values of other parameters such as temperature."
 Denmark's Sund & Baelt is also using the module to perform inspection, but in a slightly different location: the world's second-longest bridge connecting Denmark to Sweden.
 "At the top of a high bridge pillar, maintenance workers don't get there easily.
 In addition, working at great heights is time-consuming and not without dangers."
 Therefore, the bridge is inspected by camera drones flying around the bridge.
 Visual Inspection analyzes the images and detects defects such as concrete cracks or rust.
 Given its added value for inspecting infrastructure objects, IBM included Visual Inspection in its new solution IBM Maximo for Civil Infrastructure.